How can someone vanish overnight?

 The presence of heavily armed federal agents has transformed ordinary streets into landscapes of fear.
 But the harm doesn’t stop on the street.
 It extends into detention centers, where men, women and children can be held for weeks or months, separated from everything familiar.

-ICE’s reach feels less like law enforcement and more like a permanent threat hanging over daily life.
-Families adjust routines, and children flinch at sirens.
-Parents teach their kids to check twice before opening the door.
+ICE’s reach feels less like law enforcement and more like a permanent threat woven into daily life.
+Families reshape their routines, children flinch at the sound of sirens and parents teach their kids to think twice before opening the door.

 Fear becomes deliberate and systematic.
-It doesn’t fade in the morning, like most nightmares.
+It doesn’t fade in the morning, like most nightmares do.

 What’s most terrifying is how ordinary this fear has become.
 Stories of raids, detentions and wrongful arrests circulate like everyday conversation.
 Life is lived in anticipation of what could go wrong.